plod/plod.github.io/content/post/Setting-up-hugo-git-auto-deploy.md

 go: missing Mercurial command.
 See https://golang.org/s/gogetcmd package bitbucket.org/pkg/inflect: exec: "hg": executable file not found in $PATH
 {{< / highlight >}}
-Thanks to http://kaiq.me/2015/12/23/go/go-get-tools/ and google translate I realised Mercurial was a dependancy
+Thanks to [this](http://kaiq.me/2015/12/23/go/go-get-tools/) and google translate I realised Mercurial was a dependancy.

 so
 {{< highlight console >}}